 Dear Centre Manager,

-We would like to invite children aged 3 years to 5 years and the educators at your centre to participate in a study conducted by researchers from the University of Wollongong.
+We would like to invite children aged 4-5 years and the educators at your centre to participate in a study conducted by researchers from the University of Wollongong.
 The project is entitled: Active games and cognitive development in pre-school children.
 We write to seek your approval and assistance to conduct this research.

 Pre-school children’s cognitive development includes the development of executive functions, which are responsible for formulating goals, planning how to achieve them, and carrying out these plans effectively.
 Executive functions are strong indicators of school readiness and later academic achievement, and are linked to children’s development and behaviour.
 Studies in school-aged children suggest that being physically active may support children’s cognitive development.
 Although children experience rapid improvements in cognitive development and executive functions during the pre-school years, little research has investigated the influence that active play and physical activity may have on young children’s cognitive development.
 The purpose of this research is to investigate whether participation in active games (i.e., activities that require children to engage both physically through movement and mentally through involving problem-solving and cognitive challenges) influences pre-school children’s cognitive development.
 If so, this would provide a simple way for educators and parents to engage and enhance young children’s cognitive abilities while also supporting their physical health and development.